 Pro Tip: Invest in extra protection by getting a logbook cover.
 We like the black leather and saddle brown leather options from Rustico for an understated classic look.
 Or, embrace the rugged, adventurous bush pilot aesthetic with khaki canvas logbook cases (available in either small or large).
 These leather accented cases include inner pockets for licenses, medical certificates, checklists, credit/fuel cards, IDs, and a pen.

-Once you earn your pilot certificate and start flying solo, you’ll probably use digital and automated navigation tools most of the time.
+Once you earn your pilot certificate and start flying solo or planning cross-country flights, you’ll probably use digital and automated navigation tools most of the time.
 But to earn your license, you first need to prove you can run all the flight planning and navigational calculations manually.

-This means you’re going to need both a flight computer and plotter.
+This means you’re going to need a "whiz wheel" or a flight computer and plotter.
 A paper E6B flight computer can be used to calculate variables like density altitude, true airspeed, wind components, time/speed/distance parameters, and more.

 You will also need a rotating plotter for calculating true course of flight for VFR flights.